Laura Lee (bassist): Biography

 The daughter of Mexican-American parents, Ochoa played piano and guitar as a child, but picked up bass at the suggestion of future bandmate Mark Speer.
 Ochoa met Speer in 2007 through friends, where they initially connected over a shared love of Afghan music.
 Ochoa was an art history major with a focus on art of the ancient Near East.
 She worked as a mathematics teacher for six years.
 At the time, Ochoa was interested in playing piano again and Speer suggested she "follow the sound of the bass," which reframed her approach.
 This recommendation led her to begin playing bass guitar in 2009, which she says came very naturally to her.

 Ochoa has recorded five studio albums with Khruangbin: The Universe Smiles Upon You (2015), Con Todo el Mundo (2018), Mordechai (2020), Ali (2022) and A LA SALA (2024) as well as two EPs: Texas Sun (2021) and Texas Moon (2022), both with the band and Leon Bridges.
 Prior to forming the group, Lee played bass on tour with Yppah.
 In April, 2021, she collaborated with Los Angeles–based singer-songwriter Niia on the song "Not Up For Discussion."

+In January 2026, Ochoa received the Future of Bass Award at the 2026 Bass Magazine Awards, held at The Observatory in Santa Ana, California.